CMSSNU/SKNanoAnalyzer/docs/Objects/MET.md

    - Only systematic variations are applied on the fly

 4. **Unclustered Energy**:
-   - Calculated as: MET + jets + leptons
+   - For PUPPI MET, use NanoAOD stored unclustered energy
-   - ±10% systematic variation applied
+   - For CHS MET, calculated as: MET + jets + leptons, ±10% systematic variation applied

 ### Systematic Variations